Photo credit: Nico Iliev

 Mr. Rekoert was a premier dancer and Associate Artistic Director with Jennifer Muller/ The Works, a contemporary dance company that has toured 39 countries on four continents, and has appeared in theaters from Hong Kong and Tel Aviv to American initiatives like the Jacob’s Pillow Dance Festival and a performance at the Museum of Modern Art.
 He has assisted Artistic Director Jennifer Muller for choreographies with New York City Opera, but also performances at Lincoln Center’s Avery Fisher Hall and in countries like Bolivia, Thailand, China and Brazil.
 Highlights with JMTW include a performance at the United Nations (June 2006), a performance for US Secretary of State Hillary Clinton at Downtown for Democrats (October 2004), and a feature in the Capezio Dance Clothing Catalogue.

 Rekoert is a Lincoln Center Scholar who finished his master’s degree in an inaugural partnership program between Lincoln Center Education and CUNY Hunter College.
 In June 2016, he graduated with NHSDA Honors, and was selected to present Chancellor Farina with the President’s Medal during the CUNY Hunter Commencement ceremony.
 Recently, Rekoert has choreographed for New York Fashion Week, BERENIK, and Motorola, and was featured in Radiohead's music video Man of War.
 As of the 2015/2016 school year, he has been a full-time dance educator in NYC's public school system, teaching middle and high school students.
-This year, he is Associate Professor at Central Connecticut State University and is pursuing his doctoral studies at Teachers College, Columbia University.
+This year, he is Assistant Professor at Central Connecticut State University and is pursuing his doctoral studies at Teachers College, Columbia University.

 More information about Flexicurve